YadnikiPawar/DataflowTemplates/v2/kafka-to-gcs/README.md

 * numShards: Number of file shards to create.

 The template has the following optional parameters:
 * outputFileFormat: The format of the file to write to.
 Valid formats are Text, Avro and Parquet.
-Default: text.
+Default: TEXT.
 * outputFilenamePrefix: The filename prefix of the files to write to.
 Default: output.
 * windowDuration: The window duration in which data will be written.
 Default: 5m.